HTXEN/Temperature-API/README.md

 ### Found a bug?
 Open an issue on github or fix it and make a pull request!
 We would appreciate your help, if it is something that interests you!!

+# Documentation
+Documentation of our api can be found at docs.htxen.dk There you can find all functions on the api